HenrikJoreteg/module-details/README.md

     - This is useful for, say, adding a link to the readme saying where the full docs site is.
     - Or hiding other stuff
 - You can also tell it to always hide sections with a certain title.
 For example, you may be doing this for lots of repos, to merge into a single site and you always want to hide a section in those readmes if they start with `license`.
-- Creates a property called `toc` that it built from the headings in your readme. it includes their text content, heading-level, as well as a link text that can be used to embed an anchor to that.
+- Creates a property called `toc` that it built from the headings in your readme. it includes their text content, heading-level, as well as a link text that can be used to embed an anchor to that corresponding heading.
-- Turns all your headings into github-style headings where you hover and they're links.
+- Turns all your headings into github-style headings where you hover and they're links to themselves.

 ## install